Recreational research into Feudal Japan

 Less relevantly, it names a similar-looking historical (but later) hairstyle and type of dance in kabuki.
 Nowadays, they are used to decorate cars in Japan’s “VIP style”.(Diamond Zeus)

-Mon of the Week: Enclosed Plover
+Mon of the Week: Enclosed Goose

 Oct 25th (a Tomobiki (友引))

-At the other end of the spectrum in terms of realism from the Perching Hawk is this mon below, from the same collection of provincial samurai mon.(KJ:7) The highly stylized bird in the middle is a plover, and this depiction of plovers is still common through the present day.
-Plovers were a common motif in Japanese poetry, with connotations of longevity based on their cry “chiyo” (thousands of generations).(Komuso) More mysterious is the enclosure around the plover.
+At the other end of the spectrum in terms of realism from the Perching Hawk is this mon below, from the same collection of provincial samurai mon.(KJ:7) The highly stylized bird in the middle is a wild goose, and this depiction of geese is still common through the present day.
+Geese are associated with good news and gracefulness.(NHK Online) More mysterious is the enclosure around the goose.
 It bears some similarity to a piece of horse equipment (aori/泥障) that would hang from the saddle and sit between the rider’s legs and the horse’s body; these could be decorated with mon the way the plover image appears here.
 This explanation isn’t entirely convincing, so there could be other possibilities.

 Element of the Week: Feathers